 Stashpedia — Favorite for having a mobile app, usually have dubious values, but there are options to follow your friends and many options to sort the collection or wishlist.

-Others — Other applications available on the market are Funko (Beta) which does not contain market values just the collection and wishlist, Covetly, which makes available various brands of collectibles and The Pop Directorywhich is only available for Android.
+Others — Other applications avaliable on the market are Funko (Beta) which does not contain market values just the collection and wishlist, Covetly, which makes avaliable various brands of collectibles and The Pop Directory which is only avaliable for Android.

 To start this process, we met with collectors, designers, and developers and for a round of brainstorm that brought us a flood of ideas for creating the application.